 Since the publication of Jussieu's system between 30 and 40 years ago the subject of natural classification has received great attention particularly from Mr. Brown an English botanist well known by his account of the plants of New Holland and Professor Decandolle of Geneva among the first of living botanists.
 In 1813 he published an account of Jussieu's system in which the natural orders are augmented to 145.
 In his Philosophy of Plants more recently published gives a catalogue of only 110.
 In that work the joint production of two of the most distinguished living botanists Deandolle and Sprengel will be found the best account of the principles on which the natural classification should be found which is to be found in the English language.
 After all that has been said in praise of Jussieu's system it is obvious that is not a strictly natural arrangement.
 The artificial system of Linnaeus arranges plants according to the number and situation of their stamens and pistils.
-Jussieu's system must be regarded as merely an extension of this method by comparing together a greater number of organs as the number cotyledons the situation of the related characters- that is compare together all the characters of plants.
+Jussieu's system must be regarded as merely an extension of this method by comparing together a greater number of organs as the number cotyledons the situation of the germen etc. But a perfectly natural classification cannot be made unless we take into view the sum of the related characters- that is compare together all the characters of plants.
 This is a work of so much difficulty even Decandolle with all his...